 The State of Chinese Americans Survey questionnaire included 77 questions across six modules: Demographics, Racial and Cultural Background, Health, Economic Activities and Insecurity, Social Engagement, and Political Engagement.
-Two open-ended questions in the survey asked respondents to describe their experiences with racial discrimination and coping mechanisms, and the impact of U.S.-China relations in their daily lives.
-The nationwide survey was conducted online in English, simplified Chinese, and traditional Chinese, and invited participation from anyone over the age of 18 who self-identified as a person of Chinese ethnic origin and living in the United States.
-No incentives were provided for survey participation.
+Two open-ended questions in the survey asked respondents to describe their experiences with racial discrimination and coping mechanisms and the impact of U.S.-China relations in their daily lives.
+The nationwide survey was conducted online in English, simplified Chinese, and traditional Chinese, and invited participation from anyone over the age of 18 who selfidentified as a person of Chinese ethnic origin and living in the United States.
+Survey respondents received no incentives for their participation.

 Study participants were recruited through community outreach in partnership with more than 100 organizations throughout the country.
-Given the lack of a complete and reliable national sampling frame of Chinese Americans, this study used a non-probability sampling method with targeted subgroup recruitment efforts focusing on a set of key demographic characteristics for diverse representation.
+This study used a non-probability sampling method with targeted subgroup recruitment efforts focusing on a set of key demographic characteristics for diverse representation.
 Special efforts were made to recruit participants in geographical areas where Chinese Americans are underrepresented.
-To ensure sufficient sample sizes for the harder-to-reach individuals with lower income, education, and/or English proficiency, roughly one-third of the partner organizations specialized in community engagement, resource provision, and housing.
+To ensure sufficient sample sizes for the harder-to-reach individuals with lower income, education, or English proficiency, roughly one-third of the partner organizations specialized in community engagement, resource provision, and housing.
 The remaining two-thirds were affiliated with advocacy, commerce, culture, religion, and various professions.

-After data collection was completed, statistical weights were created using the poststratification raking method.
+After data collection was completed, statistical weights were created using the post-stratification raking method.
 The raking method is commonly used in survey research to adjust for nonresponse and sampling biases.
 The method involved calibrating the sample statistics so that the sample distribution of key demographic characteristics including gender, age, education level, English proficiency, U.S. citizenship, income level, and region aligns with the known distribution of the national Chinese American population based on the 2020 ACS 5-year estimates.
 All results reported are with the statistical weights applied.

 The final sample included 6,481 respondents across regions and various demographic and socioeconomic subgroups.
 It is important to note that the sample is not nationally representative due to its non-probability sampling method.
-However, our survey design, recruitment methods, and statistical weighting ensure that study results reflect the diverse backgrounds, experiences, and views of the Chinese American population across the country.
+However, the survey design, recruitment methods, and statistical weighting ensure that study results reflect the diverse backgrounds, experiences, and views of the Chinese American population across the country.